 When you dig into the data, you’ll be able to understand your audience based on four segmentation types:

-Market segmentation sounds like a lot of technical details, but really it’s just a way to place super efficient ads.
+Market segmentation sounds like a lot of technical details, but it’s just a way to place super-efficient ads.
 This way, your marketing effort isn’t wasted on anybody who is not likely to purchase your products.

 But remember the ultimate of segmentation is personalisation.
 Segmentation is marketing marginalisation.
-Personalisation out performs segmentation 20:1, so either run PPS (predictive personalisation software) alongside your email service provider, or run it instead. the worst thing you could do is not run it at all, you might as well throw in the towel now.
+Hyper-personalisation outperforms segmentation 20:1, so either run alongside your email service provider or run hyper-personalisation software instead.
+The worst thing you could do is not run it at all, you might as well throw in the towel now.

 4. Look at your competition